Erase Wrinkles, Heal Acne and Firm Skin: Is LED Light Therapy Too Good to Be True?

 There are different ways that you can try this treatment out; either at an aesthetic clinic or at home by using an LED face mask.

-A lot of people often ask me which skin concerns LED therapy can help with.
+People often ask me which skin concerns LED therapy can help with.
 The great thing about this treatment is that you can choose from a range of light colours and wavelengths to help tackle specific things, such as fine lines or acne.
-According to Dr Zamani, red and blue light are the most commonly used, however, to give you a better understanding, Dr Arora has broken down each light and its benefits below:
+According to Dr Zamani, red and blue light are the most commonly used; however, to give you a better understanding, Dr Arora has broken down each light and its benefits below:

 1. Red Light